microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ![Quick Open command list](images/tips-and-tricks/quick-open-command-dropdown.png)

-Typing commands such as `edt` and `term` followed by a space will bring up dropdown lists.
+Typing commands such as `edt` or `term` followed by a space brings up a dropdown list.

 ![term command in Quick Open](images/tips-and-tricks/term-quick-open.png)

 ### Navigate between recently opened files

-Repeat the **Quick Open** keyboard shortcut to cycle quickly between recently opened files.
+Repeatedly press the **Quick Open** keyboard shortcut to cycle quickly between recently opened files.

 ### Open multiple files from Quick Open

-You can open multiple files from **Quick Open** by pressing the Right arrow key.
-This will open the currently selected file in the background and you can continue selecting files from **Quick Open**.
+You can open multiple files from **Quick Open** by pressing `kbstyle(Right Arrow)`.
+This opens the currently selected file in the background, and you can continue selecting files from **Quick Open**.

 ### Navigate between recently opened folders and workspaces

-Open Recent
+Open a recent folder or workspace.

 Keyboard Shortcut: `kb(workbench.action.openRecent)`